Between Sheets and Words

 — Because I couldn’t stand not seeing you anymore.

 The words hung between them, heavy with meaning.
 Clara felt the heat rise to her neck, burning her cheeks.
-She set the cup down on the counter with a little more force than intended, the dark liquid splashing slightly.
+She set the cup on the counter with a little more force than intended, the dark liquid splashing slightly.

 — That’s not fair — she murmured.